ellereeeee/blog-posts/2017-12-13 The Beginner's Guide to ReactJS part 3.md

 #### TL;DR

-One advantage of React is that does the only necessary DOM operations to rerender.
+One advantage of React is that it does the only necessary DOM operations to rerender.